 - Press the power button again and see if the machine manages to start normally.

-On certain Notebook models, the Fatal error C0000022 is also linked with hardware failure.
+On certain Notebook models, this error is also linked with hardware failure.
 Even though the chances of this occurring are very slim, let’s start by investigating a hardware problem first.
 It will save you from going through unnecessary hoops.

 The quickest and most efficient way to examine for a hardware issue is to run a System Test via the System Diagnostics screen.
 This procedure will check all the major hardware components for issues and inconsistencies.
 Here’s a quick guide on how to do this: